-Fig. 7b shows the node tested with a lattice for $N=5$ that recalculates the value of its internal part represented by a $3 \times 3$ lattice using the perimeter nodes as constant boundary conditions.
-The lattice layout represents the connection of 9 nodes.
+We tested the node (Fig. 7b) and composed a lattice for $N=5$ that recalculates the value of its internal part represented by a $3 \times 3$ lattice using the perimeter nodes as constant boundary conditions.
+The lattice layout is shown in Fig. 7b and represents the connection of 9 nodes.
 Here we do not rearrange the automatically obtained layout; though, when optimizing it for production, the lattice structure will be imposed, providing the minimal wire (connections) length and the minimal number of intersections to trace on additional layers.